jaideepm0/TDS-RAG/README.md

 uv run app.py
 ```

-> NOTE:
+> Disclaimer:
-- The errors might be throw but that doesn't happen if you have the cached file directories in the repo.
+- The errors might be thrown but that doesn't happen if you have the cached file directories in the repo.
 - Every file is created programmatically so no need to worry about the files.
 > Reason for errors:
 - To know at what point something gone wrong. and cache them (so no errors were caught properly.)